“All Is Ash or the Light Shining Through It”

-Jules set aside his cane and rubbed his temples.
-“What … the hell … is wrong with you?”
+Jules set aside his cane.
+Rubbed his temples.
+“What…the hell…is wrong with you?”

 “You didn’t hear what they were saying.”

 “I don’t care what they were saying.
-They aren’t the ones who disrupted my meeting.
-You are.”
+They aren’t the ones who disrupted my meeting.”

 Rory stared at his knees.